Microblog Topic Identification using Linked Open Data: Experiments and results

-{Query: Find the common elements in topics including Barack Obama during the 2012 and the 2016 US election debates.
-This is a federated query that queries two endpoints, one for each debate. } \end{lstfloat}
+\begin{lstfloat}[!h] {{\bf Query: Which of the issues related to Barack Obama are the same in the 2016 and 2016 U.S. election debates?} This is a federated query that queries two endpoints, one for the debates in 2012 and one for the debates in 2016. }